Understanding the Logical Layer in Oracle Analytics

 - Time

-Default or initial hierarchy is displayed.
+The default hierarchy is displayed.

-- click on All Orders and then click (
+- Click All Orders and then click

-) Level next to hierarchy.
+Level next to the hierarchy.

 Adding additional dimensions